scottbw/analytics-udd/udd/course_subject.md

 String (10) - JACS: 4 characters, number followed by three digits; HECoS: 6 digits

 ### Notes
-In relation to any 1 course, an institution must supply subject of study data using only 1 classification system.
+If a course is associated with multiple subject codes, for example for combined studies/courses, the same subject coding scheme must be used for all codes.
 Typically this will be either JACS3 or, in the future, HECoS.
 Omitting this property could impair the functionality of analytics applications such as student apps or dashboards.

 ## SUBJECT_LABEL